Rsantct/pe.audio.sys/pe.audio.sys/doc/90_FAQ.md

 If you want a headless system, your friend is **`librespot`** https://github.com/librespot-org/librespot

-`librespot` is provides as a package from the Rust ecosystem, so syou need simply to install `cargo`, the Rust packager manager, then install `librespot`:
+`librespot` is provided as a package from the [Rust ecosystem](https://crates.io/crates/librespot), so you'll need simply to install `cargo`, the Rust package manager, then install `librespot`:

     sudo apt install cargo
     cargo install librespot  # This will take a long while to compile

 Don't worry about the --backend option because by default will use Rodio that works as kind of intermediate to use ALSA, Pulseaudio, Coreaudio, as needed.

  #### Raspberry Pi